 Quick tips can be static or mouse-tracking, and the popup delay, which can be configured globally in the skin file, can be overridden for the instance.

 It now uses pergola.Key input.
 Takes caption and value type appendix.
 Optional icrement and decrement buttons.
-The realTime property can be set to true for objects that only require little processing/rendering. min and max properties for thresholds of numeric type.
+The realTime property can be set to true for objects that only require little processing/rendering.
+The min and max properties define thresholds of numeric type.
 The maxLength property determines the maximum number of characters for alphanumeric type.
 Overflow checks with closest value inserted option.
 User events and functions.

 Patterns are just defined, they are not appended to the defs at runtime.
 A pattern definition is a function.
 Variations are very easily obtained by passing values to override the deafault values of a pattern.
 The function returns the URL string.